mihaprajs/HomeLab/vms/README.md

-# VM config folder
+# VM configuration folder

-# Scripts

-Some scripts are modified versions of [Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/).
-If the script is modified, it is clearly stated in the
-README.md file for the VM you are trying to set up.
+## Creation of VMs

+Some virtual machines were created using [Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/).